WT_logo_Primary_stacked

 Kei konei mātou hei āwhina i a koe?
 How can we help you?

-We are excited to offer you Whakamana Tangata.
-This programme has been developed to support Hapori Māori by strengthening their capability and capacity to access funding and achieve their goals.
+Whakamana Tangata has been developed to support hapori Māori by strengthening capability and capacity to access funding and achieve their goals.

 Working alongside the funders, we help navigate through different currents of funding streams, scaffolding the different levels of poutama to achieve and complete successful funding applications.
 We take this journey alongside you, “mai te po ki ao”.